 - Use DMAG4 to get the depth map in a semi-automatic manner.
 If you give DMAG4 a so-called "edge image", the depths will not bleed across object boundaries (use a low beta, like beta= 10, to get very smooth depth maps within the edges defined by the "edge image".
 If you like to experiment, DMAG9 or DMAG11 may be used as an alternative with very similar results (you can't use an "edge image" though, at present).
 To know more about DMAG4, check 2D to 3D Image Conversion using DMAG4.

 - Not sure it's needed since the depth map generators on offer here all have some kind of edge-preserving safeguards built in.
 If you have depth maps with outliers (tiny specks at the wrong depths), EPS9 is good at removing them.
 To smooth depth maps while preserving object boundaries, you can use EPS2, EPS5, or EPS7.
 You can see them in action in 3D Photos - Reindeer.
-I personally temd to prefer EPS2 which is a "true" (as opposed to approximated) bilateral filter.
+I personally tend to prefer EPS2 which is a "true" (as opposed to approximated) bilateral filter.
 Personally, I do not use any of them as I prefer to use DMAG9b for all my depth map improvement needs.

 Depth map improvement:

-- To improve the quality of any depth map, DMAG9b can be used.
+- To improve the quality of any depth map, DMAG9b is what you want to use.
 It is a very powerful tool, much more potent than a mere edge preserving smoother.
 DMAG9b is more a depth map "improver" than a depth map generator.
 To see DMAG9b in action against EPS2, EPS5, and EPS7, check 3D Photos - Reindeer.
 For more info about DMAG9b, consult Depth Map Improvement Using The Fast Bilateral Solver.

-Generation of an animated 3d gif (smooth wiggle not to be confused with the migraine inducing two-view wiggle) from a reference image and depth map:
+Generation of an animated 3d gif (smooth wiggle/wobble not to be confused with the migraine inducing two-view wiggle) from a reference image and depth map: